talkowski-lab/rCNV2/data_curation/phenotype/README.md

 After assigning HPO terms to each sample, we next subgrouped samples based on concordant HPO terms into a reduced hierarchy of "phenotype groups" considered in this study.

-After tabulating the number of samples matching each HPO code, we retained HPO codes with at least 1,000 samples.
-In some situations, we collapsed redundant HPO codes up the hierarchy.
+After tabulating the number of samples matching each HPO code, we retained all HPO terms with at least 1,000 samples.

+We next compared shared sample memberships between all pairs of related HPO terms:
+ * If fewer than 1,000 samples differed between a pair of HPO terms, we retained the more general (i.e., higher-level) term, and excluded the more specific (i.e., lower-level) term.
+ * If both terms were equally high-level, we retained the term with the larger sample size.

-This process yielded a hierarchical phenotype classification system with XX distinct HPO-based sample groupings, each which has ≥ 1,000 samples.
+This process yielded a hierarchical phenotype classification system with XX distinct HPO-based sample groupings, each which has ≥ 1,000 samples and differs from another phenotype group by at least 1,000 distinct samples.

+The code to perform the phenotype group consolidation process described above is contained in `convert_phenotypes_to_hpo.sh`

 The hierarchy of phenotypes considered is listed below.
 HPO numbers for each term are listed in brackets.